uboat.net

 CargoBallast

-Notes on loss About 05.00 hours on 29 Jun, 1940, the unescorted Empire Toucan (Master Hywel Tudor Thomas) was torpedoed by U-47 190 miles southwest of Fastnet and broke in two.
-The U-boat sank the afterpart by gunfire.
-The bowsection was sunk by gunfire by the British destroyer HMS Hurricane (H 06) (LtCdr H.C.
-Simms), which picked up the master and 30 crew members and landed them at Plymouth.
-Three crew members were lost.
+At 05.15 hours on 29 June 1940, U-47 stopped the unescorted Empire Toucan (Master Hywel Tudor Thomas) with the last five rounds of the deck gun about 190 miles southwest of Fastnet, Ireland.
+At 05.38 hours, the U-boat fired one torpedo that hit aft and broke the ship in two.
+Prien admired the courage of the radio operator who still sent distress signals even after the torpedo hit.
+Both radio officers and a greaser were lost.
+The forepart was later scuttled by gunfire by HMS Hurricane (H 06) (LtCdr H.C.
+Simms, RN), which picked up the master and 30 crew members and landed them at Plymouth.

 If you can help us with any additional information on this vessel then please contact us.